-The temp display will show ambient temperature.
+Without a speed sensor plugged into the 6005/10, the temp/speed display will show ambient temperature.
+If a speed sensor is connected, then the display will alternate between temperature and speed according to the interval set in the Option-Mode for the Sink Alarm Key (option 6).
 Note: The temperature reading is delayed when there is a rapid change in temperature since the temperature sensor is inside the housing.